bonyoC-137/Dropil-Fraud-Exposed/README.md

 ## Just a lesson on how you can accomplish Fraud and Money Laundering, spend few years in Jail and live the rest of your life like a king.

-## The actors in this lesson are real people.
+## The actors in this story are real people.

 ## Securities and Exchange Commission v.
 Dropil, Inc., Jeremy McAlpine, Zachary Matar, and Patrick O'Hara